 When you start early, you cover a considerable part of the zoo before breaking for lunch.

-On weekends and public holidays, Jacksonville Zoo tends to draw a large number of people.
+On weekends and public holidays, Jacksonville Zoo tends to draw many people.

 How long does Jacksonville Zoo take

-If you are visiting with children, you will need three to four hours to explore Jacksonville Zoo.
+If you visit with children, you will need three to four hours to explore Jacksonville Zoo.

 Kids tend to linger longer around their favorite animal enclosures, attend feeding sessions, keeper talks, try out the rides, etc.

-If you are a group of adults in a hurry, you can see all the animal exhibits at Jacksonville Zoo in 90 minutes.
+If you are a group of adults hurrying, you can see all the animal exhibits at Jacksonville Zoo in 90 minutes.

 Jacksonville Zoo tickets

-At Jacksonville Zoo, you can book two kinds of tickets – the General Admission ticket or the Total Experience ticket.
+At Jacksonville Zoo, you can book two tickets – the General Admission ticket or the Total Experience ticket.

-While the General Admission ticket only gets you entry to the zoo, the Total Experience ticket gets you entry to 4D Theater, unlimited train rides, unlimited carousel rides, and a limited number of animal feedings as well.
+While the General Admission ticket only gets you to the zoo, the Total Experience ticket gets you entry to 4D Theater, unlimited train rides, unlimited carousel rides, and a limited number of animal feedings.

-You must be sure of what you want to do before purchasing tickets for Jacksonville Zoo because you can’t buy the other experiences á la carte.
+Before purchasing tickets for Jacksonville Zoo, you must be sure of what you want to do because you can’t buy the other experiences á la carte.